Amplitude-Developer-Docs/amplitude-dev-center/docs/data/sdks/react-native/index.md

 ### Configuration

-Amplitude React Native SDK runs on the top of the [Amplitude Android Mantaince SDK](../android/), [Amplitude iOS Mantaince SDK](../ios/).
+Amplitude React Native SDK runs on the top of the [Amplitude Android Maintenance SDK](../android/), [Amplitude iOS Maintenance SDK](../ios/).
 The following are the ts/js settable config options.
 For other default configurations:

 - on Android side, check the [Android Configuration](../android/#configuration)